carlosatrt/SecondBrain/Idea Organizer.md

 # Stuff I want to do
 ---
 Things to learn this year:
+1. FreeCAD
-- Blender
+2. Blender
-- Harmonica
+3. Harmonica
-- Skyrim: TES Construction Set
+4. Skyrim: TES Construction Set